vigna/dsi-progress-logger-rs/README.md

 - if you pass a `&mut ProgressLogger`, the progress logger will be used, without any check;
-- if you pass a `&mut Option::<ProgressLogger>::None`, no logging will be performed, and in fact the logging code should be entirely optimized away by the compiler; the macro [`no_logging!`], which expands to `&mut Option::<ProgressLogger>::None`, can be used a convenient way to switch off logging;
+- if you pass a `&mut Option::<ProgressLogger>::None`, no logging will be performed, and in fact the logging code should be entirely optimized away by the compiler; the macro [`no_logging!`] can be used a convenient way to switch off logging;
 - if you pass an `&mut Option<ProgressLogger>`, logging will happen depending on the variant, and there will be a runtime check for each call.